 Celebration and remembering this 4th of July

 The watershed 1855 Point Elliott Treaty, signed near present day Mukilteo, Washington, drastically reduced Salish tribal lands.
 It was negotiated using about 300 Chinook Jargon words — which made nuances unclear to many of the signatories, who mostly spoke versions of Lushootseed.
-The Snohomish, Skykomish, Snoqualmie, and other ally tribes were combined into the area … [Read more...] about Celebration and remembering this 4th of July
+The Snohomish, Skykomish, Snoqualmie, and other ally tribes were combined into the area that … [Read more...] about Celebration and remembering this 4th of July

 Tiger Town Brewing — Surprising kicks on Route 26